Tails86/greplica/README.md

 # greplica
-A grep clone in Python supporting ANSI color coding and more
+A grep clone in Python with both CLI and library interfaces, supporting ANSI color coding and more.